pergy/node_international_phone_codes/README.md

 ```

 ## Running the tests
-You can try it and see the results in console.
+You can try it and see the result in the console.
 ```
 console.log(JSON.stringify(phoneCodes.getAllPhoneCode()));
 ```